mrnorman/YAKL/README.md

-# YAKL: Yet Another Kernel Launcher [Under Development!]
+# YAKL: Yet Another Kernel Launcher
+# Still Under Development

 YAKL is a minimally invasive library intended to allow a user to define kernels in the form of functors (possibly lambdas) without having to marry themselves to a specific data type.
 This library provides: